TM0 Surface Wave

 direction normal to the interface.

 When the first method is used, f and ε1, ε2 are calculated and displayed in the second row taking σ1=σ2 = 0 (a negative imaginary

 part of the dielectric constant is equivalent to a real conductivity).

-When the second method is used, the corresponding values of λ and n1, n2 are calculated and displayed in the first row.
+When the second method is used, the corresponding values of λ and equivalent complex material indices n1, n2 are calculated and displayed in the first row.